-It is important to have mental energy to be able to maintain your physical energy and your positive mood.
-When you are going through periods of stress, your mental energy is decreased and you likely feel drained.
+It is important to have the mental energy to be able to maintain your physical energy and your positive mood.
+When you are going through periods of stress, your mental energy decreases, and you likely feel drained.

 Engaging in mental activities requires energy, and you likely do more mental activities throughout the day than you even realize.

-Of course you know you are using your brain when you are working, studying, or learning something new, but did you realize that you are also using energy when you do things like read, daydream, or even pay attention while you are driving a car?
+Of course, you know you are using your brain when you are working, studying, or learning something new, but did you realize that you are also using energy when you do things like reading, daydreaming, or even paying attention while you are driving a car?

-It takes mental energy to do everything you do, so it is critical to have the mental energy that your body needs in order to be productive.
+It takes mental energy to do everything you do, so it is critical to have the mental energy that your body needs to be productive.

 Lack of Energy

-It can prevent you from being able to accomplish the things you want to do during the day, and can lead to physical symptoms such as weight gain and heart disease.
+It can prevent you from accomplishing what you want to do during the day and lead to physical symptoms such as weight gain and heart disease.

 If you are experiencing a consistent lack of energy, it is best to make an appointment with your doctor so you can look into some possible underlying causes.

-If you often find yourself thinking, "How can I boost my energy?" consider some of these natural energy boost tips.
-Not only are they the healthy answer to this problem, they also will not lead to an energy crash later in the day.
+If you often find yourself thinking, “How can I get more energy?”
+Consider some of these natural energy-boosting tips.
+Not only are they the healthy answer to this problem, but they also will not lead to an energy crash later in the day.